Relativistic EOM-CCSD for core-excited and core-ionized state energies based on the 4-component Dirac-Coulomb(-Gaunt) Hamiltonian: Results

 \subsection{Binding energies: comparison to experiment and prior theoretical works}

-We now compare our results, including the ($SS|SS$) integrals, to experiment and other theoretical results for the K and L edges of Xe, XeF$_2$ and CH$_3$I, for which recent high energy, gas-phase XPS experiments have been performed (for Xe and XeF$_2$, results are also available for less energetic edges).
-Before doing so it should be recalled that all our calculations lack contributions from QED effects, and that the $^2$DCG$^M$ does not include the gauge term that is necessary to recover the full (zero-frequency) Breit interaction.
+We now compare our results for the $^2$DC$^M$ and $^2$DCG$^M$ Hamiltonians, including the ($SS|SS$) integrals, to experiment and other theoretical results for the K and L edges of Xe, XeF$_2$ and CH$_3$I, for which recent high energy, gas-phase XPS experiments have been performed (for Xe and XeF$_2$, results are also available for less energetic edges).
+Our results are found in Table~\ref{tab:comparison-exp-ip}.

-Since we cannot, at this point, determine the QED and Breit contributions using \textsc{Dirac}, we will combine our results with literature ones, such as those from \citeauthor{Kozio2018},\cite{Kozio2018} who provide the values for the Breit and leading QED contributions (self interaction and vacuum polarization) to the atomic spinors of selected closed-shell atoms (among which Xe) to determine energy corrections to our results.
-These results have been used by \citeauthor{2019_southworth_pra_kedge} \cite{2019_southworth_pra_kedge} to correct their calculations, which are based on a combination of 1-component CVS-EOM-CCSD (and CCSDT) calculations with energy estimates for the different effects (1- and 2-electron scalar relativity, spin-orbit coupling, nuclear size effects).
+As all our calculations lack contributions from QED effects, and that the $^2$DCG$^M$ does not include the gauge term that is necessary to recover the full (zero-frequency) Breit interaction, we correct our energies with the results from ~\citeauthor{Kozio2018},\cite{Kozio2018} who provide the values for the Breit and leading QED contributions (self interaction and vacuum polarization) to the atomic spinors of selected closed-shell atoms (among which Xe).
+The same procedure was followed by~\citeauthor{2019_southworth_pra_kedge}\cite{2019_southworth_pra_kedge} to correct their calculations, which are based on a combination of 1-component CVS-EOM-CCSD (and CCSDT) calculations with energy estimates for the different effects (1- and 2-electron scalar relativity, spin-orbit coupling, nuclear size effects).

 Taking the Xe atom, the QED effects are most important for the K and L$_1$ edges, lowering the associated binding energies by 42.7 and 5.5 eV, respectively.
 They are also non-negligible for the L$_3$ and M$_1$ edges, which are lowered respectively by 0.5 and 1.1 eV.
-The Breit interaction also lowers the binding energies and, apart from the L$_1$ edge, for which both are of the same magnitude, is in general much larger than the QED effects (80.7, 13.1 and 8.8 eV for the K, L$_2$ and L$_3$ edges, respectively) and still important for the M$_3$ edge (1.2 eV).
+The Breit interaction also lowers the binding energies and, apart from the L$_1$ edge (for which both are of the same magnitude) is in general much larger than the QED effects (80.7, 13.1 and 8.8 eV for the K, L$_2$ and L$_3$ edges, respectively) and still important for the M$_3$ edge (1.2 eV).

 Since \citeauthor{Kozio2018} only provide the full Breit term, we have estimated the magnitude of the gauge correction from the difference between our $^2$DCG$^M$ results and their Breit values.
-From that, we have that the gauge term increases the binding energies by 6.04 eV for the K edge, 0.51 eV for the L$_1$ edge, and around 1.57 and 1.58 eV for the L$_2$ and L$_3$ edges, respectively.
+From that, we have that the gauge term increases the binding energies (6.04 eV for the K edge, 0.51 eV for the L$_1$ edge, and around 1.57 and 1.58 eV for the L$_2$ and L$_3$ edges, respectively).